RTEMS/rtems-docs/c-user/timer/directives.rst

 .. rubric:: DESCRIPTION:

-This directive cancels the timer specified in the ``id`` parameter.
+This directive cancels the timer specified by ``id``.
 This timer will be reinitiated by the next invocation of :ref:`InterfaceRtemsTimerReset`, :ref:`InterfaceRtemsTimerFireAfter`, or :ref:`InterfaceRtemsTimerFireWhen` with the same timer identifier.